ongspxm/iqo2/README.md

 # IQO2

 ## Setting it up
-`.env` should have the following parameters:
+The following environment variables should be added to the system:

 - `SSID`: ssid obtained from iqo platform login
     - `SSID` is the key that iqOption uses for authentication.
 You can get it from the console using the following command: `console.log(document.cookie.split('ssid=')[1].split(';')[0]);`.